R Programming Homework Help | Do My R Programming Homework

 The multivariate normal distribution is a generalization of the normal distribution to multiple dimensions.
 To fit a multivariate normal distribution in R Programming, you can use the `mvtnorm` package.

-Principal component analysis (PCA) is a technique for reducing the dimensionality of a dataset by projecting it onto a lower-dimensional space.
+Principal Component Analysis (PCA) is a method used to decrease the dimensions of a dataset by mapping it onto a space with fewer dimensions.
 To choose the number of principal components in R Programming, you can use the scree plot or the cumulative proportion of variance method.

 The scree plot involves plotting the eigenvalues of the principal components against their corresponding indices and selecting the number of principal components at the "elbow" of the curve.